talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

    Otherwise, you will proceed to set up both web and email domains with the same name (which is recommended).
    If you clicked "Set up email domain", you can only configure email domain.

 #.
-Once the domain configuration is confirmed, it is time to add **DNS records** to your parent domain accordingly.
+Once the domain configuration is confirmed, it is time to add **DNS records** to your parent domain.
-   Read detailed instructions on how to add records for the most common DNS providers below.
+   Read :ref:`adding-dns-records` for detailed instructions on how to add records for the most common DNS providers below.
    Please note that any DNS changes might take a while (sometimes more than a day) to become active.

 #.
 After adding all the required DNS records, wait for a while for the records to become active.